Belodri/Orbital-Mini-Sandbox/IntegrationAlgorithm.md

 - **Performance:** The **Orbital Mini-Sandbox** must maintain minimum stable frame rate of 60 fps at 100 simulated bodies.
 - **Stability:** Numerical stability is more important than physical accuracy.
 To avoid drifting orbits, the simulation's total energy must be conserved across many time steps.
 - **Determinism:** To make sharable presets useful, the simulation must be perfectly deterministic (outside of floating-point errors).
-- **Full-Step State:** To provide a coherent and accurate reading of the true simulation state, the evaluated properties of each body (such as position, velocity, and accuracy) must be synchronized and calculated (not predicted) at integer time steps.
+- **Full-Step State:** To provide a coherent and accurate reading of the true simulation state, the evaluated properties of each body (such as position, velocity, and acceleration) must be synchronized and calculated (not predicted) at integer time steps.
 - **Accuracy:** The simulation should aim for the highest degree of accuracy possible within these constraints.